-In April 2021, Indonesia just finished developing a new international circuit located in the Mandalika area in Lombok, West Nusa Tenggara.
-This enormous circuit has hosted several world-class events such as Asia Talent Cup and Superbike World Championship and soon to be one of the venues for the most anticipated MotoGP 2022.
+In April 2021, Indonesia just finished developing a new international circuit located in the Mandalika region in Lombok, West Nusa Tenggara.
+Since then, this enormous circuit has hosted several world-class racing events including Asia Talent Cup, World Superbike ( WSBK ) , as well as MotoGP.

 If you fancy watching those kinds of sports and have been planning to visit this circuit to see an event you like, it would be fun to get to know more about Pertamina Mandalika International Street Circuit first.
-Without further ado, here are 5 interesting facts you should know about Mandalika International Circuit.
+Without further ado, here are 5 interesting facts you should know about the circuit.

 It is without a doubt that Mandalika, as a destination, also has an exhilarating spectacle to witness.
 Picture the south coast view with white sand beaches and lush green hills as the background, the perfect image that comes into your head is exactly what you will get when you visit Mandalika.
-No wonder it was once surfer’s best-kept secret before it was then developed into a tourism area with vibrant bars and nightclubs, family-friendly water parks, and luxury hotels and resorts.
+No wonder it was once surfer’s best-kept secret before it was then developed into a tourism area with fantastic eateries, family-friendly water parks, and luxury hotels and resorts.

-If you’re planning to visit Pertamina Mandalika International Street Circuit, then it will be wise to stop by and enjoy the leisure Mandalika tourism area has to offer!
+If you’re planning to visit Pertamina Mandalika International Street Circuit, then it will be wise to stop by and enjoy the leisure offerings of Mandalika!

-According to the statement from the Director of Strategy and Communication of the Mandalika Gran Prix Association (MGPA) Happy Harinto, the construction of the Pit Building facility at the Pertamina Mandalika International Street Circuit is made of locally produced materials, which are the modular construction method of PT Wijaya Karya Building (PT WIKA).
+According to the statement from the Director of Strategy and Communication of the Mandalika Gran Prix Association (MGPA) Happy Harinto, the construction of the Pit Building facility at the Pertamina Mandalika International Street Circuit is made of locally produced materials, and involved the modular construction method of PT Wijaya Karya Building (PT WIKA).

-Built in 21 days, the Pit Building for this internationally-acclaimed circuit has also received a recognition from the Indonesian Record Museum (MURI) for being the fastest construction for an international-level Pit Building with a modular system.
+Built in 21 days, the Pit Building for this internationally-acclaimed circuit has also received recognition from the Indonesian Record Museum (MURI) for being the fastest construction of an international-level Pit Building with a modular system.

-If you noticed it, the name for the circuit is Pertamina Mandalika International Street Circuit, which means it implements the concept of street circuit.
+If you noticed, the name for the circuit is Pertamina Mandalika International Street Circuit, which means it implements the concept of a street circuit.
 What does it mean?

-Technically, the term 'street circuit' refers to a larger racing function, which simply means that if there is no race, the circuit can also function as a tourism spot.
-Therefore, people can use the area around the main trajectivity for refreshing activities, such as running, jogging, or just enjoying the stunning view.
-However, the main tracks will still be prohibited from the general public and will get extensive security measurements as well.
+Technically, the term 'street circuit' refers to a larger racing function, which simply means that if there is no race, the circuit can also function as a tourist spot.
+Therefore, people can use the area around the track for refreshing activities, such as running, jogging, or just enjoying the surrounding view.
+However, the main tracks will still be prohibited from the general public and will get extensive security measures as well.